 “I tend to disagree as there are many factors that will lead to the bubble.
 Nonetheless, Real Estate Developers have adopted the concept of building property vertically due to the high cost of land in Nairobi.
 This allows them to demolish previously built houses and put up high-rises to meet the needs of the consumers.
 A good example is the Wilma Towers-Manhattan Style by VAALl Real Estate which is a twin tower development built in new era architecture offering modern amenities including an outdoor running track and kid’s play area.
 This is ideal for the citizens who would not want to move to satellite areas.”-Sumeiya Omar, Property Sales Supervisor, VAAL Real Estate.

-As such, real estate developers such as VAAL Real Estate are offering a 15% discount on selected units on their four projects namely; Moonvalley Apartments-Dubai Style, Divine Suites-Hotel Living Concept, Elite Residence-Convenient Urban Living and Wilma Towers-Manhattan Style.
+As such, real estate developers such as VAAL Real Estate are offering a 15% discount on selected units on their four projects namely; Moonvalley Apartments-Dubai Style, Divine Suites-Hotel Living Concept, Elite Residence-Convenient Urban Living, and Wilma Towers-Manhattan Style.

 Investors are also in a position to attain lucrative capital gains on their properties since their purchase price would be at a much lower rate than expected and benefit from the pricing correction attained after normalcy.
 “Appreciation of the property.
-Capital gains based on when acquired the property.
+Capital gains are based on when the property.
 Above the acquisition price.
-With the discount you would be breaking even or still retaining part of the capital gain as it is a short term phase.
-According to the actuarial scientist, 6-12, months we should be getting down to the initial price prior the discount.”
+With the discount you would be breaking even or still retaining part of the capital gain as it is a short-term phase.
+According to the actuarial scientist, 6-12, months we should be getting down to the initial price prior to the discount.”
 Peter Karuga-Business Development Manager, VAAL Real Estate.

-Following a reduction in the CBK Lending rate, commercial banks have lowered their interests on both mortgages and financial loans for which investors could capitalize on as compared to what was previously.
+Following a reduction in the CBK Lending rate, commercial banks have lowered their interests on both mortgages and financial loans which investors could capitalize on as compared to what was previously.

-Owing to what has been witnessed during the pandemic period real estate has cemented its position as one of if not the only income generators to many investors being considered as a basic especially in regards to residential.
+Owing to what has been witnessed during the pandemic period real estate has cemented its position as one of if not the only income generators to many investors being considered as a basic, especially in regards to residential.

-Real Estate, being a fixed asset also creates a hedge against inflations and partly to currencies fluctuations unlike investments in financial markets as well as easing succession and retirement planning as it guarantees income stability to its investors with minimal exposure to losses as has been with most other sectors.
+Real Estate, being a fixed asset also creates a hedge against inflations and partly to currencies fluctuations, unlike investments in financial markets as well as easing succession and retirement planning as it guarantees income stability to its investors with minimal exposure to losses as has been with most other sectors.
 Landlords are the only investors with assured income during these trying times.

 Anticipated recovery period by sector

-The global economy is rearing to reopen however on a sector to sector basis depending on the impact incurred demand and risk that it may pose in further transmission of the virus.
+The global economy is rearing to reopen however on a sector-to-sector basis depending on the impact incurred demand and risk that it may pose in further transmission of the virus.
 Below is a projection of the expected reopening of different sectors though it may differ from country to country and may also determine which sectors recover the earliest by taking advantage of the head start.